metabase/metabase/docs/people-and-groups/managing.md

 You can optionally add attributes to that user account, though you can add attributes to accounts at any time (as well as [via SSO](../people-and-groups/start.md#authentication)).
 Metabase uses attributes to create [data sandboxes](../permissions/data-sandboxes.md).

-Click **Create** to activate their account. **Once created, this account is considered active, even if the person you invited never signs in**.
-The account will remain active until you [deactivate the account](#deactivating-an-account).
-If you're on a paid Metabase plan, all active accounts will count toward your user account total (see [how billing works](a https://www.metabase.com/pricing/how-billing-works)).
+Click **Create** to activate an account.
+An account becomes active once you click **Create**, even if the person never signs into the account.
+The account remains active until you [deactivate the account](#deactivating-an-account).
+If you're on a paid Metabase plan, all active accounts will count toward your user account total.
+If one person has more than one account, each account will count toward the total (see [how billing works](https://www.metabase.com/pricing/how-billing-works)).

 If you’ve already [configured Metabase to use email](../configuring-metabase/email.md), Metabase will send the person an email inviting them to log into Metabase.
 If you haven't yet setup email for your Metabase, Metabase will give you a temporary password that you’ll have to manually send to the person.